This article should answer:

 What are Playbooks

-Playbooks allow you to review legal documents using AI combined with your organisation’s own review rules.
+Playbooks let you review legal documents using AI combined with your organisation’s own review rules.

-Instead of relying only on general AI knowledge, Playbooks applies explicitly defined internal rules to your document.
-It analyses clauses and paragraphs individually, cross-checks them against your requirements, and returns structured feedback with references to the relevant sections.
+Instead of relying only on general AI knowledge, Playbooks apply your internal rules to a document.
+They analyse clauses and paragraphs, check them against your requirements, and return structured feedback with references to the relevant sections.

 The result: faster reviews that reflect how your legal team actually works.